Jeremiaholuw6/alx-system_engineering-devops/README.md

+#!/bin/bash
-# script to view path of current working directory
+#script to view path of current working directory